danielseussler/zindi-earlylearning-py/README.md

 - categorical encodings can make & break analyses and it is far from consistent across packages (in particular python)
 - ideally one does feature selection beforehand, but this is difficult in this case given many categorical covariates and a high share of missings. feature sensitivity by shuffling might have been an option.

-further concerns:
+Other concerns:
-- tree-based methods that allow for missing values might be biased towards covariates with less-missings (as missings are not counted towards the gain when splitting), so if some surveys are stitched together we might only learn from a few surveys effectively discarding the others. this might introduce a bias in the considered population.
+- tree-based methods that allow for missing values might be biased towards covariates with less missings (as missings are not counted towards the gain when splitting), so if some surveys are stitched together we might only learn from a few surveys effectively discarding the others. this might introduce bias in the considered population.

+## Reproducibility and computational requirements

+All notebooks were run on a 2019 i5 laptop.
+Tuning is the most computationally heavy part, which is timed for 45 min.
+In particular, a different machine may yield a higher or lower number of trials and thus a (slightly) different tuning result.
+Therefore the tuning and analysis spart is split.
+A `requirements.txt` is included to reproduce the environment that was used to run the included notebooks.
+All analyses were done in Python `v3.10.11`.

+Tuning and data preparation are included for reference and are not necessary to run again to replicate the analysis.
+The `analysis.ipynb` fits the model and computes the predictions for the submission and should run in a few minutes, the sensitivity notebook in even less.

 ## References